 The Consortium for Faculty Diversity (CFD) is committed to increasing the diversity of students, faculty members, and curricular offerings at liberal arts colleges with a particular focus on enhancing the diversity of faculty members and of applicants for faculty positions.
 Their database of prospective faculty members can be accessed online.
 Please email Shanon Nowell (firstname.lastname@example.org) for additional information about accessing this resource.

-Using the National Registry of Diverse and Strategic Faculty
+National Registry of Diverse and Strategic Faculty

 This website offers the opportunity to search for candidates from underrepresented groups by discipline.
 If you identify a potential candidate, you should send that person the position announcement with a brief letter inviting an application.

 When you go to the website, select the “Institution Login (Limited Access)” link.
 Select "Search Candidate Database," then enter the following information to log in: